-Our analysis characterizes several dimensions of the representation of skin color, race, gender, and age in the content of these children's books, including how levels of representation have endured, or changed, over time.
+We report a series of results from applying our computational tools to measure representation in these books.
+We begin by describing our results measuring the representation of skin color, race, and age over time and across collections.
 We find that, over time, these books include more characters with darker skin, but those in the Mainstream collection are significantly more likely to depict lighter-skinned characters than those in the Diversity collection.
 This pattern remains even when comparing pictured characters with the same predicted race classification.
-Across all collections, children are more likely than adults to be shown with lighter skin, despite there not being a definitive biological foundation for any systematic difference.
+In both collections, children are more likely than adults to be shown with lighter skin, despite there not being a definitive biological foundation for any systematic difference.
 Regardless of the reasons behind this difference, our estimates show that lighter-skinned children see themselves represented more often in these books than do darker-skinned children.
-In addition, we show that Black and Latinx people have been historically underrepresented relative to their share of the U.S. population, corroborating prior work on the representation of race in smaller subsets of these collections of books (Valadez, Sutterby and Donaldson, 2013; Koss, 2015; Koss, Johnson and Martinez, 2018).
+In addition, we show that Black and Latinx people have been historically underrepresented relative to their share of the U.S. population, corroborating prior work on the representation of race in smaller subsets of these collections of books (e.g., Valadez, Sutterby and Donaldson 2013; Koss 2015).
+Our analysis of age reveals a surprising result: even though these books are targeted to children, adults are depicted more often than children in both images and text.

-We compare the incidence of female-presenting appearances in images to female mentions in text, and we see that females are consistently more likely to be visualized (seen) in images than mentioned (heard) in the text.
+We then characterize the representation of gender across collections and over time.
+Comparing the presence of females in text and in images, we find that females are consistently more likely to be visualized (seen) in images than mentioned (heard) in the text.
 This suggests there may be symbolic inclusion of females in pictures without their substantive inclusion in the actual stories.
-Furthermore, females are persistently less likely than males to be represented in the text of books in our sample overall and over time.
+Looking over time, we find that females are persistently less likely than males to be represented in the text of books in our sample overall and over time.
 This finding is consistent across all of the measures we use: pronoun counts, specific gendered terms, gender of famous individuals, and predicted gender of character first names.
-This generalizes results from prior analysis of the representation of gender in studies focusing on smaller subsets, or a small number of specific features contained in these books (c.f., Weitzman et al. 1972, Davis 1984, Crisp and Hiller 2011).
-Our analysis of age reveals another surprising result: even though these books are targeted to children, adults are depicted more often than children in both images and text.
+This generalizes results from prior analysis of the representation of gender in studies focusing on smaller subsets, or a small number of specific features contained in these books (e.g., Weitzman et al. 1972; Crisp and Hiller 2011).